signum-network/CIPs/SIP/sip-40.md

 ### Creator of the NFT
-The creator is always the account which uploads the transaction for the creation of th NFT to the chain.
+The creator is always the account which uploads the transaction for the creation of the NFT to the chain.

 ### Variable setting (data stack)
 While the creator is uploading the NFT to the chain, the individual data stack for the NFT should be defined within the transaction.
 Within the data stack the values should be set in the following order:

  * **owner**
-Should be equal creator by inital upload; can be set to any account id.
+Should be equal creator by initial upload; can be set to any account id.
  * **status**
 Defines if the NFT is for sale.
 Valid values